 • stylelint-config-standard:

-Choose this package for a comprehensive set of rules that cover a wide range of CSS properties and practices.
-It is suitable for projects that require a robust configuration to enforce consistency and quality across larger codebases.
+Select stylelint-config-standard for a comprehensive set of rules that cover a wide range of CSS linting issues.
+This package is suitable for projects that require a balanced approach to linting, catching both common errors and encouraging best practices without being too opinionated.

 • stylelint-config-recommended-scss: